lmansfieldPC/iOSAppDevelopment/Class_Notes8_AddingDesignToApps.md

 ```

 ## Font Size
 The `.font()` modifier gives several option for font size styles like `.title, .title2, .title3, .headline,` and  `.caption` to name a few.
+If we want to add a custom size, we use `.system(size:100)' and change 100 to the desired size.

 ## Tap Gesture